alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 [^always-valid]: Vladimir Khorikov, [Always valid vs not always valid domain model](https://enterprisecraftsmanship.com/posts/always-valid-vs-not-always-valid-domain-model/).

 [^unused-result]: C# lets you ignore return values, so a `Result` can be silently dropped.
-Use a Roslyn analyzer to flag unused `Result`s.
+CA1806 can be configured for additional APIs, and IDE/analyzer ecosystems also support must-use-return-value inspections or attributes.

 [^accumulation]: `Bind` is sequential and short-circuiting.
 If you need to accumulate independent validation errors, prefer a `Validation<T>`/applicative (or a dedicated `Combine` API).
 If you have several first-class outcomes, a union/tagged type is often a better model than forcing "success vs error".

-[^acid-test]: A useful criterion for monadic composition is whether you can branch on an intermediate value and reuse earlier bound values later in the workflow.
-LINQ query syntax supports that naturally; plain `.Bind().Bind()` chaining quickly degenerates into nested lambdas.
+[^acid-test]: A useful criterion for monadic composition is whether you can reuse earlier bound values later in the workflow.
+LINQ query syntax supports that through the compiler's `SelectMany` projection; plain `.Bind().Bind()` chaining quickly degenerates into nested lambdas.
+Branch/filter clauses such as `where` require additional query-pattern methods.

-[^result-monad-precise]: Strictly, `Result` is a data type; it becomes a monad when paired with `Ok`/`Map`/`Bind` satisfying the monad laws (left identity, right identity, associativity).
+[^result-monad-precise]: Strictly, `Result` is a data type; it becomes a monad when paired with `Ok`/`Bind` (with `Map` derivable from them) satisfying the monad laws: left identity, right identity, and associativity, for pure/total functions.
 See [Cats: Either](https://www.scala-exercises.org/cats/either).

-[^expected-vs-exceptional]: See the [.NET design guidelines on exceptions and performance](https://learn.microsoft.com/dotnet/standard/design-guidelines/exceptions-and-performance): prefer return values and `Try*` for expected failures; use `exceptions` for exceptional program states.
+[^expected-vs-exceptional]: See the [.NET design guidelines on exceptions and performance](https://learn.microsoft.com/dotnet/standard/design-guidelines/exceptions-and-performance): exceptions remain the standard error-reporting mechanism, but Tester-Doer/`TryParse`-style APIs are recommended when a member may commonly fail, especially in performance-sensitive paths.